-Exploration Work to Commence at the RDR Project, Quebec
+Skarb Reports on Exploration Work at the RDR Project, Quebec

-Vancouver, BC, July 11, 2019 - Skarb Exploration Corp. ("Skarb" or the "Company") (CSE: SKRB) is pleased to announce that phase 1 of its field exploration program at the RDR gold project ("the Project") is to commence in late-July 2019.
-The exploration program is designed to delineate drill targets for gold and base metal mineralization on the property.
+Vancouver, BC, December 20, 2019 - Skarb Exploration Corp. ("Skarb" or the "Company") (CSE: SKRB) is pleased to announce that it has completed phase 1 of its field exploration program at the RDR gold project ("the Project").
+The exploration program was designed to follow-up historic results and delineate drill targets for gold and base metal mineralization on the property.

-The RDR property is approximately 264km north-east of Val-d'Or in the province of Québec and 10km southeast of the town of Waswanipi.
+The RDR property is approximately 264km north-east of Val-d'Or in the province of Québec and 10km south-east of the town of Waswanipi.
 Access to the RDR Gold Project is via Québec Provincial Highway 113, which runs from Trans Canadian highway 117 near the hamlet of Louvicourt to Chibougamau.